dofl/PiCam/README.md

-# PiCam
+# Summary
-Better PiCam python script with focus on image quality.
+Better PiCam script with focus on image quality.

 # What works
 - It shoots motion based images based on a very static config.
 Hurray!